kitao/processing.rb/README.md

 <img src="https://raw.githubusercontent.com/kitao/processing.rb/master/examples/screenshots/05_external_library.png" width="30%">
 </a>

-The examples can also be downloaded from [this link](https://github.com/kitao/processing.rb/archive/master.zip).
+The examples can be downloaded [here](https://github.com/kitao/processing.rb/archive/master.zip).

 ## How to Install

 ### Preparations

-For using Processing.rb, installations of Processing and JRuby are required.
-Each tool can be available in the following site:
+In order to use Processing.rb, installation of Processing and JRuby is required.
+Each tool can be obtained from the following sites:

 - [Processing](https://processing.org/)
 - [JRuby](http://jruby.org/)

-In the case of Mac, JRuby can also be installed from [Homebrew](http://brew.sh/).
+In the case of Mac, JRuby can also be obtained from [Homebrew](http://brew.sh/).

 ### Installing Processing.rb

-Processing.rb can be installed via the `gem` command of JRuby.
+Processing.rb can be installed with the `gem` command of JRuby.

 ```sh
 jruby -S gem install processing.rb
 ```

-In a proxy environment such as in an office, please attach the proxy setting with [-p option](http://guides.rubygems.org/command-reference/#gem-install), like `-p http://proxy.hostname:port`
+In a proxy environment such as in an office, please add a proxy configuration as [-p option](http://guides.rubygems.org/command-reference/#gem-install) at the end of the above command, like `-p http://proxy.hostname:port`.

 ## How to Use

-### Creates a sketch
+### Creating a sketch

-In Processing.rb, a sketch can be created with deriving the `Processing::SketchBase` class, and it starts drawing by calling the `Processing.#start` function.
+In Processing.rb, a sketch is created as a derived class from `Processing::SketchBase` class.
+And it starts rendering by calling the `Processing.#start` function.

 ```ruby
 class Sketch < Processing::SketchBase